Corruption not an excuse to evade taxes – Expert

-Tax Expert, Francis Timore Boi, has disclosed although corruption, public procurement breaches, and inflation of government-led projects are predominant in Ghana, these cannot be used as basis by the citizenry to evade taxes.
+Tax Expert, Francis Timore Boi, has disclosed although corruption, public procurement breaches and inflation of government-led projects are predominant in Ghana, these cannot be used as a basis by the citizenry to evade taxes.

 Per the constitution of Ghana, parliament has the power to impose taxes on the people “and if Members of Parliament (MP) have passed a tax bill you cannot refuse to pay as it is against the law.
 It is simply against the law to say you won’t pay taxes because of corruption.”